Palo Alto Office

 Rhinoplasty

-A good rhinoplasty addresses these concerns, leaving a nose that draws no particular attention to itself but allows all of the beautiful features of the face to shine in harmony.
-A nose should blend into the rest of a face, not drawing attention to it, but allowing an observer’s gaze to be drawn to the eyes, the lips, and the contour of the jaw.
+A good rhinoplasty addresses your concerns, leaving a nose that draws noparticular attention to itself but allows all of the beautiful features of your face to shine in harmony.
+A nose should blend into the rest of a face, not draw attention to it, this allows an observer’s gaze to be drawn to the eyes, the lips, and the contour of the jaw.

 The beauty of the nose comes from its complex appearance.
 If you look closely at a nose you think “fits” a face, take note of why.
 A “good” nose is proportional to the surrounding features.
 It is a blend of shadows and highlights, angles and contours.
 Making a bad nose look good is often a change of millimeters, sometimes even just reducing an unnatural shadow.